Keiji Fukuda: Early life and education

 Fukuda was born in Tokyo, Japan, to a physician family.
 His parents were physicians; his father, David Minoru Fukuda, was an anesthesiologist and his mother, Michiko Fukuda (née Nakamura) was an obstetrician-gynecologist, although she did not practice in the United States.
 The Fukudas immigrated from Japan to Vermont in 1955, and the senior Fukuda started practicing anesthesiology in Barre, Vermont, in 1957.
-Fukuda's mother passed away in 1993 and his father in 2006.
+Fukuda's mother died in 1993 and his father in 2006.
 Fukuda's older sister, Mariko, is a teacher and his younger brother, Christopher, is a urologist.

 At the urging of one of his high school teachers, Fukuda went to Oberlin College in 1973 for undergraduate studies, finishing in 1978.
 Initially reluctant to follow in the family footsteps and hoping to become a filmmaker, he eventually pursued medicine at the University of Vermont College of Medicine (now Robert Larner College of Medicine), obtaining his MD degree in 1984.

 He stayed in Tamil Nadu in South India for 6 months between his second and third year at medical school, working with indigenous tribes.
 It confirmed his interest in international medicine.
 He next completed his internal medicine residency and then a chief residency at Mount Zion Hospital (now part of the UCSF Medical Center) in San Francisco.
 Fukuda entered the University of California, Berkeley in 1988 and obtained a Master of Public Health (MPH) in epidemiology 1 year later.